 We all want to save money.
 We clip coupons, shop sales and bargain for discounts.
 You can save money while also helping save the planet by getting the air conditioner in your Phoenix home or business to operate efficiently.

-If you want to save more and make your air conditioner last longer, take a moment to implement these suggestions.
+If you want to save more and make your air conditioner last longer, here are 8 tips on how to make your ac more efficient please take a moment to consider these suggestions.

 1. Run Your Air Conditioner Efficiently

 Phoenix (as if we have to tell you!) is hot much of the year.
 The average daily high temperature is more than 86 degrees, according to the experts at U.S. Climate Data.
 Those temperatures peak in July with an average of 106 degrees.
 Dealing with such temperatures is difficult for any central air conditioner.
 Phoenix air conditioning repair companies are busy year-round.